Endometrial ablation

 Information for patients from Women's Health

-Heavy periods (heavy menstrual bleeding/menorrhagia) is one of the most common reasons for gynaecological consultations.
-About one in 20 women aged between 30 and 49 years speak to their GP each year because of heavy periods or menstrual problems.
+About 1 in 20 women aged between 30 and 49 years speak to their GP each year because of heavy periods or menstrual problems [1].
 Endometrial ablation is one of the surgical options to treat heavy periods.

 Who can have endometrial ablation?

-The treatment is not a contraceptive, so you will still need to use contraception after your procedure.
+The treatment is not a contraceptive, so you still need to use contraception after your procedure.
 Please discuss your contraceptive options with your doctor before treatment.

 Are there alternatives?

-Does the treatment work?
+Does endometrial ablation work?

 How does ablation work?